 “That’s due in large part to our having ever spoken to you all,” Sir Braford said.
 “Helm’s Hold was overtaken and nearly destroyed by mad cultists, burning all they laid hands to, seeking someone named Vigo, the son of Fildo Bigheart.
 The Order of the Gilded Eye only narrowly won the day.
 We barely escaped with our skins once we were set upon by that zealot Qerria and her ilk.
 They sought you since you’d had some kind of falling out with a few of the cultists.”

-“We’ll camp here tonight, make for Oakhurst in the morning.”
-Karakas said, gathering some branches to make a fire.
+“We’ll camp here tonight, make for Oakhurst in the morning,” Karakas said, gathering some branches to make a fire.

-The guilt overwhelmed Vigo, who tried to convince his party to postpone finding Gundren in order to see The Heroes Triumvirate and the Hucreles back to Oakhurst, but no one else present seemed to think it necessary.
+The guilt overwhelmed Vigo, who tried to convince his party to postpone finding Gundren to see The Heroes Triumvirate and the Hucreles back to Oakhurst, but no one else present seemed to think it necessary.
 The heroes left for Phandalin.

 The next morning the party met Sildar brooding over a parchment.
 It seemed that magical weapons had been stolen from various temples and estates around northern Faerun, the thief leaving clues to their location in rhyme on printed parchment in cities around the realm.

 Undecided on their next course of action in locating Cragmaw Castle and attempting to rescue Gundren, the party finished their breakfast.
 Vigo wandered over to The Shrine of Luck and met Sister Garaele.
 She told him of her mission: to seek out the banshee Agatha who resides northeast of town and offer a jeweled comb to her in trade for the location of an ancient spellbook belonging to the legendary mage Bowgentle.
-She offers Vigo three healing potions if he accepts the quest in her stead.
+She offered Vigo three healing potions if he accepted the quest in her stead.